kwpid/lim-rblx/replit.md

 -   **Roblox API Services**: Requires "Studio Access to API Services" to be enabled for DataStore functionality and leaderstats to work.
 -   **Roblox InsertService**: Used for dynamically loading and attaching accessories/tools to player characters when items are equipped.
 -   **Roblox MarketplaceService**: Used to check gamepass ownership for the Fast Roll feature (gamepass ID: 1242040274 from old game).
+-   **Roblox MessagingService**: Used for cross-server notifications when ultra-rare items (5M+) are unboxed.

 ## Recent Updates (November 1, 2025)
 -   **Inventory Sorting**: Equipped items now appear first in inventory, followed by highest to lowest value items
 -   **Clearer Labels**: Stock items show "X / Y copies", regular items show "X owners" for accurate tracking
--   **High-Value Chat Notifications**: When players unbox items worth 250k+ Robux, a colored chat message appears.
-5M+ items announce to the entire server.
+-   **High-Value Chat Notifications**: When players unbox items worth 250k+ Robux, a colored chat message appears server-wide.
+5M+ items announce to the entire server AND broadcast globally across all servers using MessagingService.
 Shows item name, value, serial # (for stock items), and color-coded by rarity.
--   **Chat Notification Fix**: Fixed 250k+ items to only show message to the player who unboxed it (not the whole server).
-5M+ items still announce globally.
+Global messages are prefixed with [GLOBAL].
 -   **Auto-Rejoin on Server Shutdown**: Added TeleportService integration that automatically reconnects players to a new server when the current server shuts down for updates or restarts.
 Players no longer get kicked out.
 -   **Balanced Roll Percentages**: Roll chances adjusted using power of 0.75 scaling for lower, more balanced distribution
 -   **Rarity Indicator**: Inventory now shows RareText only for items with less than 25 copies in existence (works for both regular and stock items)